PR3212/Sysmon-Splunk-detection/README.md

 # Sysmon-Splunk-detection

 This repo contains hands-on detection labs using Splunk, Sysmon, and Windows logging.
+I would run all of these simulations in a VM that I built and then took screenshots of the resulting logs in Splunk.

 ## Tools Used
 - Sysmon (with config)